Home High Level Design V

 • we need to have different “levels” of our map / graphs

-• use case 2 - it helps us run our algorithms optimally. for going from a to b, if the two places are far apart, we can consider going from a to main roads, then travel along the main roads, and then finally main roads to b. the main road(s) can be part of a larger more zoomed out graph, on which a different dijkstra’s algorithm can be run, while the smaller back roads can be a part of a finer graph, which we only need to consider at the start or end of our journey
+• example 2 - it helps us run our algorithms optimally. for going from a to b, if the two places are far apart, we can consider going from a to main roads, then travel along the main roads, and then finally main roads to b. the main road(s) can be part of a larger more zoomed out graph, on which a different dijkstra’s algorithm can be run, while the smaller back roads can be a part of a finer graph, which we only need to consider at the start or end of our journey

 • these ideas of levels can be linked to using geo hash described in uber. e.g. 110 would mean 3 levels, 1110 would mean four levels and so on